-This is a modular Rack system that will accommodate 6 components into two separate 3 shelf racks.
+This is a modular Rack system that will accommodate 3 components per rack (I currently have 3 for sale).
 Condition is good.

 This rack provides maximum cooling potential (great for tube equipment) and minimal mass.
 The premise behind the latter being that mass increases inertia and energy storage, so minimal mass will transfer vibration out of the system as quickly as possible.
 Works best on hard floors.

 The Taalam Racks, like Rethm Loudspeakers, were developed when we felt that most of the racks on offer were not giving us what we were looking for – apart from the fact that some of the better ones were also rather expensive.
 While the Taalam Rack is not exactly inexpensive, it costs a fraction of the efforts of our competition.

 A rack is, to put crudely, a "shelving unit" for audio equipment.
 However, it needs to look good (and worthy of the multi-thousand dollar pieces of Audio jewelry it would be supporting) and more importantly, it needs to SOUND good.
 While aesthetics are subjective, there is nothing subjective about what it needs to achieve aurally.